ntodorov/cosmos-migrator/ReadMe.md

 Will pass you each item that matches the query and you can perform any changes to the item.
 Before updating the item `cosmos-migrator` will perform a backup of the original item in a file.
 See the backup section for more details.
-After that it will replace the item in the container with the updated by you item.
+After that it will replace the item in the container with the updated by you item. if you return null from the `updateItem` function, the item will not be updated.

 #### The `run` function